braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/customize.md

 #### Custom Events (mobile only)

-For mobile apps, you can log log a custom event by setting a URL to `appboy://customEvent?name=event%20name`.
+For mobile apps, you can log log a custom event by setting a link's URL to `appboy://customEvent` together with a `name` URL parameter parameter.

+For example, `appboy://customEvent?name=eventName` will log a custom event of `eventName`.

+Be sure to url encode spaces and other special characters as you would in any other URL.
+For example, `appboy://customEvent?name=event%20name` sends `event name`.

 Additional query parameters will be passed as property key/value pairs.

-For example, `appboy://customEvent?name=eventName&property1=value1&property2=value2` would log an event called `eventName` with the properties `property1`=`value1` and `property2`=`value2`.
+`appboy://customEvent?name=eventName&property1=value1&property2=value2` would log an event called `eventName` with the properties `property1`=`value1` and `property2`=`value2`.

 #### News Feed (mobile only)

-Use `appboy://feed` to open the News Feed in your mobile app.
+For mobile apps, you can open the News Feed by setting a link's URL to `appboy://feed`.

 For example, `<a href="appboy://feed">View Feed</a>`.

 #### Close In App Message (mobile only)

-Use `appboy://close` to close the visible in-app message.
+To close an in-app message, you can set a link's URL to `appboy://close`.

 For example, `<a href="appboy://close">Close</a>` will close the in-app message.